DournauxNathan/Hide-n-Seek/Rl Method.md

 ### HidingSpot

-To improve the AI's gameplay strategy, we have also included the **HidingSpot** script.
-This script represents potential hiding spots for the Hider AI.
-The agent assesses whether a hiding spot is available and uses it to improve its chances of winning the game.
+To add depth to the AI's gameplay strategy, I've included the **HidingSpot** script.
+This script represents the potential hiding spots for the Hider AI.
+The agent evaluates whether a hiding spot is available and leverages this information to enhance its game-winning strategy.

 ## Training Process

 ### Observation

-The agent collects observations, which serve as its "perception" of the game world.
-This includes data such as its own position and the position of potential hiding spots.
+The agent's journey begins with observations—it's how the agent perceives its environment.
+These observations include details like the agent's own position and the location of potential hiding spots.

 ### Action

-The agent receives action commands, such as how to move within the game world.
-These actions are determined by the reinforcement learning model, and they impact the agent's movement.
+The agent receives action commands that dictate how it moves within the game world.
+These actions are the outcome of the reinforcement learning model and profoundly affect the agent's movement.

 ### Reward

-Rewards are assigned to the agent based on its actions.
-For instance, successfully reaching a hiding spot is rewarded, while running into a wall may incur a penalty.
+Rewards are assigned based on the agent's actions.
+Achieving a hiding spot might earn the agent a reward, while collisions with walls result in penalties.

 ### Learning

-Through a process of trial and error, the agent learns how to optimize its actions to maximize rewards and minimize penalties.
-The reinforcement learning model adapts its behavior over time to become a more proficient player.
+Throughout the learning process, the agent adjusts its actions to maximize rewards and minimize penalties.
+The reinforcement learning model is dynamic, adapting and evolving to transform the AI into a more skillful player.

 ## Usage

 1. Clone or download this repository.
 2. Open it in Unity.
-3. Use Unity's ML-Agents tools to train the AI agents.
+3. Dive into Unity's ML-Agents tools to train the AI agents.
-4. Customize the AI behaviors and train the agents to improve their performance.
+4. Customize AI behaviors and tweak training settings to watch your agents flourish.
-5. Enjoy playing the game with AI-controlled characters that have learned to move strategically to hiding spots.
+5. Immerse yourself in gameplay with AI-controlled characters that have become experts at strategic movement to hiding spots.

-This project represents an exciting exploration into the capabilities of Unity ML-Agents for training AI.
-The AI agents become more intelligent and dynamic as they learn and adapt their behavior, making the Hide and Seek game a thrilling and challenging experience.
+This project represents an exhilarating journey into the world of Unity ML-Agents, where AI agents evolve into intelligent, adaptable players.
+They learn and grow, adding depth and challenge to the Hide and Seek game.

-Feel free to experiment with the AI behaviors, training settings, and other parameters to create the ultimate Hide and Seek experience using Unity and ML-Agents.
-Happy gaming!
+Feel free to experiment with AI behaviors, training settings, and various parameters to create the ultimate Hide and Seek experience using Unity and ML-Agents.
+Join me in the world of AI-powered gaming, and let's embark on this thrilling adventure together!